RRSPs: What you need to know

 From this age onward, your annual contribution can exceed $2,000.

-You can contribute to your RRSP until December 31 of the year you reach this age.
-The following year, you'll have to transfer your RRSP to a registered retirement income fund (RRIF).
+You are not allowed to hold an RRSP beyond December 31 of the year you turn 71.
+By this time, you can choose to convert your RRSP into a registered retirement income fund (RRIF).

 This is the maximum percentage of your earned income from the previous tax year that can be contributed, up to a maximum amount of $30,780 for the 2023 tax year.
 The limit may vary depending on a number of factors, including unused contribution room from prior years and pension plan contributions.